Tutoring

 We are happy to provide a group learning experience through Tutoring Services.
 Individual tutoring is not something we provide.
 You can still experience individualized attention in our small group setting.
 Tutors are trained to meet your needs and provide a meaningful experience.
 You could also request occasional 1:1 sessions with your tutor once you are assigned a tutoring group.
 Please follow up with Tutoring Services at tutorsrv@iastate.edu if you more questions.

-You can request a tutor on the tutoring website as early as a week before the start of each term (Fall, Spring, and Summer).
+You can request a tutor on the tutoring website at the start of each term (Fall, Spring, and Summer).
 During the academic year, tutors can be requested anytime up until a month before the end of a semester, but we suggest requesting a tutor as soon as you know you might have interest in receiving additional assistance.

 Although we strive to fulfill students' requests, we cannot guarantee all students will be placed in a tutoring group.
 Placement depends on availability of qualified tutors and tutor-tutee schedule compatibility.
 Please keep in mind, recruiting qualified tutors for 300 and 400 level courses can be challenging, but we will do our best to fulfill each request.

 In addition to graduate level courses, the ASC does not offer tutoring for a few undergraduate courses on campus.
 ENGL 150 and 250 requests are automatically routed to Writing and Communication Consultations.
-Students seeking assistance for ENGL 302 and 314 should contact the Department of English (203 Ross Hall, 515-294-2180, engldept@iastate.edu).
 Students can request tutoring for other English courses.
 Students seeking assistance for FRNCH 301 and FRNCH 302 should contact their instructor.
 Students can request tutoring for other French courses.
 The ASC also does not offer tutoring for courses below the 100-level.

 Graduate students enrolled in undergraduate courses can request a tutor.
 However, the ASC does not offer tutoring for graduate-level courses.
 We recommend graduate students create peer study groups and work with their major professor, instructor, or TA for assistance for graduate-level course work.
 Graduate students can seek assistance with writing from Writing and Communication Consultations by calling 515-294-6624.

 We understand that students have a busy schedule.
 We also know that consistently reinforcing and applying knowledge is essential for effective learning.
-Because of this, tutoring groups must meet twice a week for 50 minutes each session.
-To maximize placement, students seeking tutoring have to indicate 14 hours of availability but are encouraged to indicate more on their tutoring request.
+Because of this, tutoring groups must meet once a week for 90 minutes.
+To maximize placement, students seeking tutoring should indicate any availability in their schedule in order to coordinate learning opportunities.

+If you are joining a group, you are committing to a group for the semester.
+Tutees are allowed to have three excused absences during the semester.
+Excused absences include illness or other serious leave concerns.
 If you cannot attend a session, please make sure you notify your tutor ahead of time and let them know so you may avoid being charged for the scheduled session.
-Tutees can only miss four tutoring sessions.
+Tutees are only allowed one unexcused absence, in which they do not inform their tutor ahead of time.
+Failure to uphold these attendance policies will result in removal from the group.
 Please refer to the Policy Statement for Tutees.
-For extenuating circumstances, please speak to the tutor and contact Tutoring Services at tutorsrv@iastate.edu.
+For extenuating circumstances, contact Tutoring Services at tutorsrv@iastate.edu.

 All prospective tutors must have a 2.5 cumulative GPA and have earned at least a B or higher or tested out of the course they want to tutor.
 All tutors complete an interview to be considered for the position.
 Once hired, tutors attend a tutor orientation and are evaluated by both the students they are tutoring and by Tutoring Services staff members.
 Tutors also have the opportunity to attend workshops to provide them with continued development in the position.